 - Step 4: Purchaser records purchase order – The final step in the purchase order process consists of the purchaser recording the PO.
 As mentioned earlier, filing purchase orders is a good habit in case of an audit.

 Once these steps in the purchase order process are complete, the goods or services are delivered and inspected.
-Thereafter, the vendor issues an invoice to the purchaser, payment is made, and the transaction is complete.
+Thereafter, the vendor issues an invoice to the purchaser’s finance team, if following best practice three-way matching of the invoice against the PO and delivery documents, payment is made, and the transaction is complete.
+This would complete the full Procure-to-Pay process.

 How is a purchase order different from an invoice?